gcalderone/GModelFit.jl/README.md

 ### Multiple data sets

 In the examples above we never used the concept of *prediction* since we always dealt with a single dataset.
-Now suppose you observe the same phenomenon with two different instruments, or at two different times, and wish to use both data sets to constrain the model parameters.
-The following example shows how to fit multiple data sets simultaneously and introduce a link between the parameter values:
+Now suppose you observe the same phenomenon with two (or more) different instruments, or different times, and wish to use all data sets to constrain a global model.
+In this case we will prepare a prediction for each dataset (in the same way as we built a model in the previous examples), and collect them in a global model.
+In order to take advantage of the multiple datasets fitting we will also show how to introduce constraints between prediction parameters:

 ```julia
 using GFit, Random